michalkalkowski/ogilvy_weld/README.md

 MINA
 ==============================

-An implementation of the MINA model for predicting grain orientation in austenitic stainless steel multipass welds
+An implementation of the geometrical Ogilvy's model for predicting grain orientation in austenitic stainless steel multipass welds

 Project Organization
 ------------